giorgiagandolfi/DNA-RNA_Dynamics/report.md

 ![plots](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/preprocessSWAN_plots.png)

 Blue lines refer to Infinium I probes while red lines refer to Infinium II probes.
 It is possible to observe that normalized beta and M values are not so different from those of raw data, despite an higher peak in the distribution of type II standard deviation, as expected.
-The higher peak in the standard deviation of type II beta values between replicates is due to less accuracy and reproducibility of Infinium II probes.
+The higher peak in the standard deviation of type II beta values is due to less accuracy and reproducibility of Infinium II probes.
 Furthermore, the distribution of beta values in normalized data is almost similar in all samples, while it is more variable for raw beta values.
 ### Step 8: Perform a PCA on the beta matrix generated in step 7.
 Principal Component Analysis (**PCA**) is an exploratory tool to find predominant gene expression pattern along the identified componetents as well as to detect possible outliers and batch effects.
 PCA reduces the high-dimensionality space by finding the gratest variances in the data.
 In R enviroment, PCA is performed using **prcomp()** function, that takes as argument the matrix of normalized beta values.
 Then a **scree plot** showing the cumulative variance explained by each principal component is generated.